amitofsk/dandy/docs/Dandy.md

 As explained in section 10.2, the rotation speed is actually controlled by the number of steps in the motor rotation because there is a 150ms delay between each steps.
 While the PWM frequency is set to 50Hz in the constructor, PWM frequency is not used for controlling the motor rotation speed because it was just too fast to be observable.
 The number of steps was used instead because it allowed for slower speeds which are observable.

-#### 10.2.1 Option C: Spin the motor at different frequencies
+#### 10.2.1 Option C: Spin the motor, with the PSoC6 in MicroPython

-In this section, we use the PSoC and code it in MicroPython.
-Connect the motor to the PSoC as shown below.
+In this section, we use the PSoC6 and code it in MicroPython.
+Connect the motor to the PSoC6 as shown below.
 The brown wire of the motor is connected to any ground pin of the PSoC.
-The red wire of the motor is connected to the VDD pin of the PSoC, and the yellow wire of the motor is connected to pin 6.1 of the PSoC.
+The red wire of the motor is connected to the VDD pin of the PSoC6, and the yellow wire of the motor is connected to pin 6.1 of the PSoC6.

 ![PSoC motor](./docPics/psocMotor.png)